-Are you looking for a top rated window conditioner to keep you nice and cool from the summer heat?
+Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

-Do you want to save yourself the countless hours of time it takes to do research just to find the best models for each size room?
+Do you want to save yourself countless hours of time by getting a list of the top window air conditioner brands for each size room?

 If so, you’ve landed on the right page.

 Below, you’ll discover everything you need to know about getting the best window AC unit for your home so you can stay cool—and save money—all summer long.

 In this expert guide, we’ll show you what the top rated window air conditioners are for small, medium, large, and even extra-large rooms.

 So keep reading our window air conditioner reviews to find the best performing units from the most reliable brands you can trust.

 Disclosure: Home Air Guides is reader-supported.
 As an Amazon associate and affiliate for independent brands, we earn from qualifying purchases made through the links on our site.
 Learn more.

 Here’s a quick comparison chart showing the top window air conditioners.
 We’ll cover each aspect of these units in the reviews section below, but this gives you an idea of what’s available and an easy way to compare them.

 |Frigidaire Cool Connect 8k Window Air Conditioner||Check Price|